Beraliv/beraliv.dev/packages/blog2/src/content/2022-07-10-camel-case.md

 > If we have another separator in the future, we only need to update `Separator`, which is useful

-Let's stop on it and will fix camel and Pascal cases.
+Let's stop here and move on to camel and Pascal cases.

 ### Pascal and camel cases